taywils/patomic/README.md

 To query our data lets first consider the EDN which is what you can use if you are already familiar with Datomic.
 Don't forget; for advanced users Patomic can use raw EDN queries written as strings.

 ```
-[:find ?entity
+[:find ?firstName ?lastName
- :in $ ?firstName ?lastName
+ :in $
  :where [?entity :author/firstName ?firstName]
         [?entity :author/lastName ?lastName]]
 ```